aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/interacting with pods.md

 ---
 # interacting with pods

-- everything in k8s is a yaml file
-- so are pods
+- everything in k8s is a yaml file, so are pods
-- we can use several commands to interact with pods like creating, deleting and editing pods
+- we can use several commands to interact with pods like - creating, deleting and editing pods
 - we can also get inside a pod and do stuff - like ping other pods, checkout the file system of the pod, checkout the activity of the os and more!

 ```bash